 Chancellor - Page Content

-As Chancellor, my job is to help those fourteen institutions be as successful as possible.
-Success starts, of course, with our students – all 240,000 of them.
-UT institutions award more than one-third of the undergraduate degrees in Texas and more than half of the state’s health professional degrees.
+As Chancellor, my job is to help UT academic and health institutions be as successful as possible.
+Success starts, of course, with our students – all 255,000 of them.
+UT institutions award more than one-third of the undergraduate degrees in Texas and more than half of the state’s medical degrees.
 So for us, job one is to make sure that the aspiring scholars of Texas have broad, affordable access; that our faculty and the education our students receive is of the highest quality; and that we provide tools that give every student the best chance to earn a degree in a timely manner.
 I’m pleased to say UT institutions have innovative, nationally recognized initiatives in place to help students achieve their dreams.
 But we can always do more.
 And we will.

 We rely on the support of the business and philanthropic communities, our elected officials, and most of all, the people of Texas, for everything we do.